 So it is important to understand a couple things.

-- The purported benefits of any pharmaceutical product does not excuse or make acceptable fraud, corruption, flawed designs, dangerous designs or dangerous administration practices.
+- The purported benefits of any pharmaceutical product does not excuse or make acceptable fraud, corruption, flawed designs, dangerous designs, dangerous administration practices, risks, or unforeseen health consequences.

-- These are for-profit products made by drug companies that have been convicted of civil and criminal fraud for false claims in regards to their products for which they are liable for injury and death–and much injury and death did occur due to their false claims.
+- Vaccines are for-profit products made by drug companies that have been convicted of civil and criminal fraud for false claims in regards to their products for which they are liable for injury and death–and much injury and death did occur due to their false claims.
 Because of the 1986 Act and subsequent legislation, drug companies are not liable for injury or death due to any vaccine on the pediatric schedule or vaccines given to pregnant women (see the 21st Century Cures Act).
+We are in a “Regulatory Vacuum.”
 If a drug company is willing to risk criminal fees in the billions for products they are liable for, why would they have a different business standard for the vaccines they make?

 - Vaccination campaigns were NOT responsible for the elimination of either polio or smallpox.
 Both appeared to have disappeared through a combination of redefining and renaming infections after the introduction of vaccine programs, natural immunity, improved living conditions, and good old-fashioned detection & isolation.